dderg/dvorak-qwerty/README.md

 Dvorak Qwerty for Linux XKB configuration files
 ======
-these keymaps using first level to redirect to different keycode that works as Qwerty layout when press any key with Control, Alt or Super.
+these keymaps using first level to redirect to different keycode in inet "evdev" section that not used in ordinary keyboard.

+any keys work as Qwerty when press with Control, Alt or Super.

 2-5 levels works as same as 1-4 levels of original layout.